mfgmgrAbbas/ecommerce-admin/README.md

 now in api folder now copy the billboard folder and paste it into [storeId] folder and rename it and made all changes

+make sizes model and make amendment in schema.prisma npx prisma generate npx prisma db push

+ now again copy the billboards and paste inside the routes ans rename the folder and files

+ now in api folder now copy the billboard folder and paste it into [storeId] folder and rename it for sizes and made all changes